 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in the College’s programs and activities.
 The College will respond to complaints or reports about prohibited conduct with measures designed to stop the behavior, eliminate any such discrimination, prevent the recurrence of the prohibited conduct, and remediate any adverse effects of such conduct on campus or in College-related programs or activities.
 This may include the implementation of interim restriction(s).

 Non-Discrimination Statement: In accordance with federal and state statutes (including Title IX, which prohibits discrimination gender-based discrimination), Montreat College is committed to maintaining a community that is free from sexual harassment and all forms of sexual intimidation, exploitation, coercion, and violence.
-The Director of Development is designated as the Title IX Coordinator, and is responsible for overseeing the College’s compliance with Title IX.
-Inquiries concerning the College’s policies, compliance with applicable laws, statutes, and complaints may be directed to Debbie Ferguson, Title IX Coordinator, Montreat College, P.O.
+The Payroll and Benefits Manager is designated as the Title IX Coordinator, and is responsible for overseeing the College’s compliance with Title IX.
+Inquiries concerning the College’s policies, compliance with applicable laws, statutes, and complaints may be directed to Mickie Kelly, Title IX Coordinator, Montreat College, P.O.
 Box 1267, Montreat, NC 28757, (828)669-8012 (ext.
-3710).
+3755).

 Scope of Policy

-This policy governs the conduct of all students, staff and faculty, contractors and third parties.
+This policy governs the conduct of all students, staff and faculty, contractors and third parties in the United States.
 This policy applies to conduct that occurs on campus or College property; in the context of any College-related or sponsored education program or activity, regardless of the location; by a College student, regardless of location; and whether or not school is in session.